HoldenMalinchock/feedback-management/README.md

 npm run dev
 ```

+To get/send data locally you will need to run the firebase setup, which I outline below:

 ### For Deploying To Firbase

 You will need to make sure your directory is setup for your firebase account.
 You will need to have firebase-tools installed globally and run firebase login in this directory.
-Make sure to create a new project in firebase as well as make a web-app in that project so you can get the firebaseconfig
+Make sure to create a new project in firebase as well as make a web-app in that project so you can get the firebaseconfig.
+You will also want to setup a firestore db with collection: `feedback`, and in your collection rules use the default but change the `false` to `true`.

 ```bash
 firebase login